egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 The -n options must only refer to the relevant host name(s) and ip(s).
 A blank, wildcard, or ambiguous name will result in interchangeable server certificates.

-The -I option can be any text used to identify this certificate and you do not need to follow the same format used above.
+The -I option is any text used to identify this certificate and you do not need to follow the same format used above.

 The -h designates the certificate will be a host certificate